 It was so awesome looking into her eyes.
 Such a powerful force.

 It was an incredible experience to see a tiger in the wild and it just goes to show that the guides at Sariska are passionate about what they do.
-They could of headed back when time ran out, but they carried on to let us experience it.
+They could have headed back when time ran out, but they carried on to let us experience it.

 Although we got lucky, I would definitely recommend a visit here even if you don’t see a tiger.
 The jungle is beautiful to explore.

 The best place to take in the panorama view is from the Lake Palace Hotel.
-Situated right at the edge of the water, there is a bar and open top restaurant to dine while taking in the views.
+Situated right at the edge of the water, there is a bar and open-top restaurant to dine while taking in the views.

 While we were here, we saw people speed boating!
 So, if you fancy it – you can get involved.